There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Con: The Weakness (-3pts)

-This movie did a great job at making the audience fear the monsters.
+This movie did a great job of making the audience fear the monsters.
 They were extremely dangerous and could come seemingly out of nowhere, but everything has a weakness, right?
 Unfortunately, this movie did a pretty poor job of setting up that weakness.
 The main character, Lee, had been studying these monsters and had spent countless hours beating his head against the wall while trying to figure it out.

 As an audience member, it was pretty obvious—with only knowing the movie’s premise—what the alien’s weakness would be.
 I was a little put off by the fact that we were supposed to believe that Lee was smart, had spent most of his free time thinking about what their weakness was, and was still unable to figure it out.
 I mean the guy even wrote the weakness in big font on his own whiteboard, and stared at this whiteboard for hours on end, but he could not wrap his head around what the possible weakness was.
 It would have been fine if Lee knew the weakness, but simply did not know how to apply it, or have the tools to do so, but that was not the case here.
 Lee was supposed to be smart, but the writers used lazy writing to make him dumb, all in an attempt to “surprise” the audience, but I definitely do not think it worked.

 Grade: A- (91pts)